-Waveguide is the type of transmission line which carries microwave frequencies from source to load.
-The energy is in the form of electric field and magnetic field which are perpendicular to each other the electric field and magnetic field inside.
-The waveguide is also perpendicular to the direction of propagation as the energy is in the form of electric/magnetic field.
-Therefore, it is capable to handle the high power of micro wave length of frequencies.
+Waveguide is the type of transmission line that carries microwave frequencies from source to load.
+The energy is in the form of an electric field and a magnetic field which are perpendicular to each other the electric field and magnetic field inside.
+The waveguide is also perpendicular to the direction of propagation as the energy is in the form of an electric/magnetic field.
+Therefore, it is capable of handling the high power of microwave length of frequencies.

-As shown in the given diagram the circular waveguide is designed from a conducting pipe which is hollow from the center and polished from interior portion.
-The outer surface of the wave guide is coded with the insulated paint in order to avoid dust and rust.
-These types of wave guide are available in different lengths and sizes in order to fulfill the requirement of the circuit.
+As shown in the given diagram the circular waveguide is designed from a conducting pipe that is hollow from the center and polished from the interior portion.
+The outer surface of the waveguide is coded with the insulated paint in order to avoid dust and rust.
+These types of waveguides are available in different lengths and sizes in order to fulfill the requirements of the circuit.

 Rectangular Wave Guide:

-As shown in the given diagram, the rectangular wave guide is designed from conducting material in rectangular shape which is hollow from the center and fully polished from interior.
+As shown in the given diagram, the rectangular waveguide is designed from conducting material in a rectangular shape which is hollow from the center and fully polished from the interior.
 The outer surface of the waveguide is coded with insulating material or paint in order to avoid dust and rust.
-These types of wave guides are available in different lengths and sizes in order to fulfill the requirements of the circuit.
+These types of waveguides are available in different lengths and sizes in order to fulfill the requirements of the circuit.

 Direction of Propagation:

-As shown in the given diagram, there are two dimensions of the rectangular waveguide where one is the broad dimension and the second is the narrow dimension.
+As shown in the given diagram, there are two dimensions of the rectangular waveguide one is the broad dimension and the second is the narrow dimension.
 The broad dimension is denoted by “a” and the narrow is by “b”.
-In the wave guide the electric-field and the magnetic-field carry the signal from source to load.
-In this case electric-filed and the magnetic-field is perpendicular to each other and at the same time.
+In the waveguide, the electric field and the magnetic field carry the signal from source to load.
+In this case, the electric field and the magnetic field are perpendicular to each other and at the same time.
 These fields are perpendicular to the direction of propagation.
-Inside side the wave guide horizontal field is perpendicular to “a” and Vertical field is perpendicular to “b” according to the frequency both Horizontal and Vertical fields changes its amplitudes and direction as shown in the diagram.
+Inside side the waveguide horizontal field is perpendicular to “a” and the Vertical field is perpendicular to “b” according to the frequency both Horizontal and Vertical fields change their amplitudes and direction as shown in the diagram.

 Uses of Wave Guide: